vivint/rothko/dump/README.md

 func (d *Dumper) Run(ctx context.Context, w *data.Writer) (err error)
 ```
 Run dumps periodically, until the context is canceled.
 When the context is
-canceled, it dumps one last time but at most for one minute.
+canceled, it waits for any active Dump and returns.

 #### type Options